 The song is about an adult viewing a teenage girl with thoughts of sexual desire, knowing that making a move would be illegal but ultimately not caring.

 It’s a Lolita number! [laughs] Reflection on young girls… Christ, she’s only 14 years old, but jail’s worth it!

 Music & Sound Output, June 1987

-On the original vinyl edition of Never Let Me Down, seven songs were edited for length.
+Upon its release, seven songs were edited for length on the vinyl edition of Never Let Me Down.
 ‘Beat Of Your Drum’ was reduced from 5:03 to 4:32.
 The edit was included on Re:Call 4 in the 2018 box set Loving The Alien (1983–1988).